 Don’t let your puppy swim alone or hang out near the pool (or any body of water) by herself.
 Any time your puppy is swimming or near water, you should be chaperoning her.

 “Never leave your dog unsupervised around water deep enough for drowning (above their head while standing),” Dr. Wooten said.
-“If you have a pool, install a fence or alarm.
-Most dog drowning is due to dogs falling in and not knowing how to exit the pool.”
+“If you have a pool, install a fence or alarm.”

 So yes, you can take your puppy swimming.
 As long as you keep these safety tips in mind, you’ll have a fun beach day with your new pup.